 2020.
 “Getting Local Engagement Right: Key Considerations for Local-level P/CVE Research.”
 Researching Violent Extremism: Context, Ethics, and Methodologies.
 Ed.
 Kateira Aryaeinejad.
 Washington DC: United States Institute of Peace (USIP). (with Andrew Mikhael)

 2019.
 “The Role of Planning in the Occupation of Palestine.”
-Planning: Radical Alternatives to Neoliberal Urbanism.
+Transformative Planning.
 Ed.
 Thomas Angotti.
 Chicago: University of Chicago Press.